 How will all these factors affect businesses?
 Please tune in to this webcast to learn from our experts about the situation in China.

 - China's current growth stabilization masks many weaknesses and risks.

 - A credit cycle tightening is in the cards in 2017, and fiscal spending will be more constrained; both will weigh on economic and investment growth.

 - Consumption and services are driving and will be driving growth.

 - Possible new policy directions under the Trump administration cast a heavy cloud on China’s economic stability in 2017 and beyond.
 Trade disruptions with the US will further depress investor confidence, add downward pressure to the Chinese currency, speed up capital flight, and potentially cause job losses in the manufacturing sector.

 Who Should Attend: Business executives, analysts, and economists.

 Earn 1 CPE credit

 Requirements : Attendees must be logged on for the duration of the webcast, participate in all interactive polls, and request credits via the on-screen form.
 Delivery Method: Group-Internet Based Program Level: Intermediate, Prerequisites: Bachelor’s degree or higher, Advanced Preparation: None

-Erik Lundh is a senior economist in China Geo-Economics at The Conference Board’s China Center.
-Based in New York, he is responsible for much of our work on the implications of China’s global economic integration and works closely with both the global economics team and our researcher...Full Bio
+Erik Lundh is a senior economist at The Conference Board.
+Based in New York, he is responsible for much of the organization’s work on the US and Chinese economies.
+He also conducts research on geoeconomics, international trade, and global value chains.
+Lundh previously worked for Evercore I...Full Bio

 Yuan Gao is a senior economist at The Conference Board China Center for Economics and Business.
 He is responsible for much of the Center’s research on China's economy and business environment and has done extensive research on the country’s labor market, SOE sector, and provincial and...Full Bio